tomosterlund/qalendar/docs/index.md

 ## Guide

 ### Calendar event properties
-A calendar event can bed given the following properties:
+A calendar event can have the following properties:

 |   Property    |       type / accepted values       | Required  |                                                 |
 |:-------------:|:----------------------------------:|:---------:|:-----------------------------------------------:|